 Hypertension is a common complication of pregnancy, and it is potentially dangerous for the mother, fetus and newborn.
 In many countries it is the leading cause of maternal death.
 It may occur alone or in conjunction with edema and proteinuria.
 The presence of edema is common in pregnant women.
-However, it is always present in the cases of
+However, it is always present in the cases of severe preeclampsia and eclampsia.
+Proteinuria is an indicator of severity that occurs late; it has a directly proportional correlation with pressure.

 In the other end, maternal hypertension can also associate with increased fetal or neonatal mortality and increased frequency of small-for-gestational-age (SGA) fetuses.

 The chart below summarizes the main damages associated with abnormal values of maternal blood pressure during pregnancy.

 Complications: Maternal Fetal-ovular Neonatal Hypertension Diastolic > 90 mm Hg.
 Systolic > 140 mm Hg.
 Coagulation disorders.
 Hemolysis Cerebral hemorrhage Liver failure Renal failure Increased mortality Abortion Detachment of normally inserted placenta.
 Intrauterine Growth Restriction (IUGR).
 Intradelivery acute fetal distress.
 Olygoamnios Small for gestational age (SGA).
 Preterm.
 Respiratory distress syndrome.
 Neonatal depression.
 Increased mortality Hypotension Diastolic < 55 mm Hg.
-Systolic < 95 mm Hg.
+Systolic < 95 mm Hq.
 Lipothymias and fainting.
 Intrauterine Growth Restriction (IUGR).
 Increased mortality Small for gestational age (SGA) Increased mortality

-Chart 22.
+Chart 19.
 Blood pressure and perinatal complications

-Factors that may alter blood pressure values:
+Factors that may alter blood pressure values

 The values obtained differ depending on the pregnant woman's position, whether she is sitting, in supine recumbent, or lateral recumbent position.
-There are also operatoror instrument-related aspects that can be controlled with a proper methodology.
+There are also operator-or instrument-related aspects that can be controlled with a proper methodology.
 The sphygmomanometer must be checked periodically, examining its different pieces: cuff, tubes and gauges.
 In the case of aneroid manometers, the control must include calibration, comparing the values obtained with those obtained with a mercury manometer in parallel.
 Aneroid manometers with a stop in the bottom end of the scale are not recommended.

-Measurement Technique:
+Measurement Technique

-- The subject must be rested (20 minutes) before measurement. - Woman sitting, her dexterous forearm leaning on a surface and stretched at heart height. - Place the uninflated cuff around the middle of the arm; the inflatable bladder must cover the inner aspect of the arm.
-The lower end of the cuff must remain 5 cm away from the elbow crease. - Palpate to find the arterial pulse on the medial side of the crease; apply the capsule of the stethoscope against it. - Insufflate the cuff to 20 mm, exceeding the value at which beats were no longer heard. - Slowly open the sphygmomanometer valve and reduce the cuff pressure at 3 mm per second. - The value at which beats are first perceived when releasing pressure should be recorded as maximum or systolic blood pressure. - The value at which beats are attenuated, dulled or disappear will be recorded as minimum or diastolic blood pressure.
+- The subject must be rested (20 minutes) before measurement - Woman sitting, her dexterous forearm leaning on a surface and stretched at heart height. - Place the uninflated cuff around the middle of the arm; the inflatable bladder must cover the inner aspect of the arm.
+The lower end of the cuff must remain 5 cm away from the elbow crease - Palpate to find the arterial pulse on the medial side of the crease; apply the capsule of the stethoscope against it - Insufflate the cuff to 20 mm, exceeding the value at which beats were no longer heard - Slowly open the sphygmomanometer valve and reduce the cuff pressure at 3 mm per second - The value at which beats are first perceived when releasing pressure should be recorded as maximum or systolic blood pressure - The value at which beats are attenuated, dulled or disappear will be recorded as minimum or diastolic blood pressure